 Kittridge Street

 Originally K Street, this road was renamed in 1917, supposedly in memory of Captain Willard Kittredge (1829-1886), proprietor of San Fernando’s first hotel.
 The press often misspelled his name “Kittridge” – and his tombstone reads “Kitteridge”! – so the discrepancy is allowable.
 At any rate, Willard Kittredge was born in Maine, came to California in 1851 to be a miner, then joined the Army in 1861.
 He was stationed in Salt Lake City, where he married 19-year-old poet Daisy Wiley in 1866.
 They moved to Wilmington the following year and Willard became a hotelier.
 Daughter Charmian was born in 1871 – more on her in a moment.
-Willard opened the Railroad House Hotel in 1874 during San Fernando’s rowdy young days, and opened another hotel (Kittredge House) in 1877.
+Willard opened the Railroad House Hotel in 1874 during San Fernando’s early days and opened another hotel (Kittredge House) in 1877.
 That would prove to be a grim year, with Daisy dying of consumption, Charmian being sent off to Oakland to be raised by her aunt and uncle, and Willard going bankrupt and losing his hotel.
-He spent his later years fighting ill health, while his daughter grew up to be a writer, feminist, and bohemian.
+He spent his later years fighting ill health while his daughter grew up to be a writer, feminist, and bohemian.
 In 1905, Charmian Kittredge married The Call of the Wild author Jack London (1876-1916) and would edit and promote his later work.
 She died in 1955.